Call for Papers – ISCHE 39 Pre-Conference Workshop The Visual and History Practice in the Digital Age. Deadline: Jan. 31, 2017

 You might also like

-Call for Nominations to ISCHE Executive Committee – Deadline July 30, 2018
+Request for Nominations for ISCHE Executive Committee